 Melissa Sperka is one of the most popular online Southern home cooks, with her fan base stretching from her blog to her Pinterest page to Facebook.
-Now she presents a cookbook packed with over one hundred of the recipes that made her famous.
-Melissa’s Southern Cookbook is a labor of love, paying homage to those who raised her with a love of cooking, baking, and living Southern-style.
-These recipes hold dear the rapidly-vanishing tradition of gathering around the table to consume every Southern favorite, from hearty breakfasts to quick-and-easy family dinners.
+Now she presents a cookbook packed with over one hundred of the recipes that made her famous, including everything from hearty breakfasts to quick-and-easy family dinners.
+Melissa’s Southern Cookbook (The Countryman Press, 2016) is a labor of love, paying homage to those who raised her with a love of cooking, baking, and living Southern-style.
+These recipes hold dear the rapidly-vanishing tradition of gathering around the table for meal together.
+Every Southern favorite is here, and in these excerpts you’ll find the best: fried chicken with a crunch, BLT-inspired macaroni salad, cheesy spaghetti, and warm, fluffy cinnamon rolls.
 Try these comfort food from the comfort of your own home, and follow in the footsteps of Melissa and her family to start new traditions around your own dinner table.

 Almost Famous Cinnamon Rolls